 Locally advanced breast cancer Also known as regional recurrence.
 See Recurrence

-Lumpectomy An operation to remove an area of breast tissue with or without a margin of healthy tissue.
+Lumpectomy An operation to remove an area of breast tissue.
 In breast cancer may also be called wide local excision or breast-conserving surgery.

 Lymph nodes Also known as lymph glands.
 Small oval-shaped structures found in clusters throughout the lymphatic system, for example under the arm (axilla).